noncesense-research-lab/monero_tx_extra/ascii_data.md

 # Monero tx_extra data analysis: ASCII data
 Here are some examples of ASCII data we found in unencrypted payment IDs across the Monero blockchain.

-We present this for the purpose of demonstrating that unencrypted payment IDs are trivial to read and to use for fingerprinting Monero users.
+We present this for the purpose of demonstrating that unencrypted payment IDs are trivial to read and leak information about Monero users.

 ## High-level overview:
 - 350+ dates